Find your perfect value college

 Truman State University

-A small, regional university in Kirksville, MO, Truman State University may be a bit of a surprise on the Best Values ranking, especially compared to many of the heavy hitters that surround it, but don’t be fooled – Truman State is one of the best educational investments in the Midwest.
+A small, regional university in Kirksville, MO, Truman State University may be a bit of a surprise college best value, especially compared to many of the heavy hitters that surround it, but don’t be fooled – Truman State is one of the best educational investments in the Midwest.
 Originally a teacher’s college, Truman State’s reputation has steadily grown since being named Missouri’s top liberal arts and sciences university, with a high rate of selectivity for a public university and the kind of faculty-student ratios and attention usually seen in much more elite settings.

 Truman State prides itself on a high level of undergraduate research, with bachelor’s students having the opportunity to pursue the kind of independent research usually offered to graduate students at other institutions, working closely with faculty members on real scholarly pursuits.
 With U.S. News & World Report recognition as the #1 regional university in the Midwest, Truman State’s reputation makes it a strong presence in the job market, with some 90% of graduates finding placement in graduate school or in their careers.